jason-dour/hugo-preproc/README.md

     # Clearly this example is rather dull; it simply echoes the name of the found file.
 ```

-To enable easy processing of git log data into Hugo pages, there are different git output options that may be used:
+The `git` key defines how to handle processing of git log data into Hugo files.
+The `git` parameters are as follows:

 * `path` - Defines the path to the git repo (default: ".")
-* `head` - For the HEAD commit.
+* `head` - For processing the HEAD commit.
+Only the HEAD commit will be read and passed through the processor.
   * `file` - The file to output; processed as a template.
   * `template` - The template through which the git log entry/entries will be processed and then written to `file`.
-* `each` - For iterating through every commit; executing for each commit.
+* `each` - For iterating through every commit; executing the filename and output templates for each commit.
   * Same as `head`.
-* `all` - For passing the entire log to the template.
+* `all` - For passing the entire git log to the template in a large structure.
   * Same as `head`.

-Each `processors` array object is defined as follows:
+The `processors` key is an array object, with each array element defined as follows:

 * `path` - The top-level path that will be walked and scanned for matching filenames.
 * `pattern` - The pattern used to match the filenames while walking the `path` contents recursively.
 * `command` - The command to run on matching files; this value is processed as a Go template.

-When loaded, the configuration informs `hugo-preproc` where to scan, what to match for, and what command to execute for each file matched.
-Multiple `processors` entries will be executed serially, in the order in which they are defined.
+The array entries will be executed serially, in the order in which they are defined.

 ## Go Templates